moka-guys/dnanexus_congenica_upload/README.md

 The sex is identified using the single letter sex in the samplename.
 If it is neither "F" or "M" it is treated as unknown.
 This is case sensitive.
 If not provided, the analysis id is taken from the samplename

-The congenica upload client produces a log file.
+The Congenica upload client produces a log file.
 This is uploaded from the job (but not as an output in order to see why the upload failed).
 If any uploads are unsucessful the app will fail.

 ## What does this app output

 The upload client produces a log file ($analysis_name_upload.log).
 The completed ir.csv is also output (named $analysis_name_ir.csv) .
-These log files are output to /sapientia_logs/
+These log files are output to /Congenica_logs/

 ## This app was made by Viapath Genome Informatics